4K1D3V/Pl-Hide-Pro/FAQ's.md

       - Moderator
 ```
 <br/>
-Q: How do my players get pl-hide group permissions?<br/><br/>
+Q: How do my players get pl-hide group permissions?

 A: By default everyone gets the group "default" regardless of whether you assign it or not.
-Otherwise, you need to add the permission for example **plhide.group.test** to apply the group "Test".
+Otherwise, you need to add the permission for example "**plhide.group.test**" to apply the group "Test".
 Be sure to not get confused with "pl-hide.group.test" as this could lead to failure.

 # Different servers
 Q: How do I give a permission group access to different pl-hide commands across different servers?<br/><br/>